slegouix/SERAM/doc/GPSERAM__HTTP_REST_Binding.md

 The [Local Agent](GPSERAM__Terminology_And_Definitions.md#LocalAgent) acts as a HTTP client and the [Remote Agent](GPSERAM__Terminology_And_Definitions.md#RemoteAgent) as a HTTP server.
 Each GP SERAM [Message](GPSERAM__Terminology_And_Definitions.md#Message) may be transmitted in exactly one HTTP message.

 The formal API specification of the *HTTP REST Binding* is provided in [OpenAPI format](/spec/gpseram.yaml).
-This specification file may be used to generate code skeleton.
+This specification file may be used to generate code skeleton as shown in maven project file (pom.xml).

 The *HTTP REST Binding* SHALL comply with:
 - [RFC2818 – HTTP Over TLS](https://www.rfc-editor.org/rfc/rfc2818)